 To produce foie gras (fattened liver), ducks are force fed large quantities of food through a metal pipe to expand their livers to over ten times their natural size.
 The ducks are slaughtered at the point where many of them begin to die from the process.
 APRL was instrumental in passing legislation in California to ban the sale and production of foie gras starting in 2012.
 The San Diego City Council commended APRL for its work on this issue and encouraged San Diegans to boycott this cruelty.
 APRL also successfully worked to pass resolutions supporting the ban in San Francisco, Solana Beach, West Hollywood and Berkeley.
-In 2007, APRL sponsored an independent poll showing that over 85% of San Diegans support a ban on foie gras.
-See StopForceFeeding.com for more information on this campaign.
+APRL sponsored an independent poll showing that over 85% of San Diegans support a ban on foie gras.
+APRL is now working with a coalition of activists in New York City to ban foie gras sales there.
+Visit our campaign website StopForceFeeding.com for more information.

 APRL actively promotes a plant based diet.
 By reducing or eliminating animal products, we can help animals, achieve optimal health and protect the planet.
 In collaboration with Vegan Outreach, APRL has educated hundreds of thousands of people about the benefits of a vegan diet.
 We are also a proud sponsor of VegWeek, a national annual campaign that encourages people to adopt a plant-based diet prior to Earth Day.
 Visit our campaign website VegInSanDiego.com for more information.